Aybarineecm/aybarineecm.github.io/index.md

 The best part?
 Seeing them use it.
 Watching adoption metrics that prove you solved something real.
 Seeing business impact: time saved, money saved, compliance achieved, problems gone.

-I started as a software engineer.
-That taught me to think about systems, trade-offs, edge cases, reliability.
+Being an excellent software engineer taught me to think about systems, trade-offs, edge cases, reliability.
 I learned that good engineering means thinking about what could go wrong.

 Transitioning to PM, I realized: the same rigor applies to problems.
 Most people rush to solutions.
 I slow down.
 I listen.
 I ask questions until I understand not just the symptom but the root cause.
 Then I design something that handles the edges, not just the happy path.